yozhgoor/cargo-temp/README.md

 # cargo-temp

-A CLI tool that allow you to create a new rust project in a temporary directory with already installed dependencies.
+A CLI tool that allows you to create a new rust project in a temporary directory with already installed dependencies.

 ![Cargo-temp demo](t-rec.gif)